isomerpages/moe-sthildassec/index.md

       background: /images/shs website (1920x720).png
   - infopic:
       title: Visit your Teachers on 30th Aug 2023
-      subtitle: Dear Alumnus
+      subtitle: Dear shss Alumnus
       description: Want to reconnect with your teachers on Teacher's Day?
-Please read the special announcement by clicking the arrow
+Read the special announcement by clicking the arrow.
       button: Special announcement
       url: /teachersday2023/
       image: /images/images.png